What are Closed Captions?

 Closed captions are the text or words you see on a television that convey the story to a view who might be deaf, hard of hearing, or simply want the volume down for one reason or another.
 Closed captions provide access to television programming by displaying the audio portion of a television program as text on the screen.
 Closed captioning provides a critical link to news, entertainment and information for individuals who are deaf or hard-of-hearing.
 For individuals whose native language is not English, English language captions improve comprehension and fluency.
 Captions also help improve literacy skills.
 You can turn on closed captions through your remote control or on-screen menu.

-Here at Lakeland Public Television (LPTV), we strive to provide accessibility to our programming by the deaf and hard of hearing with the use of closed captioning technology.
+Here at Lakeland PBS, we strive to provide accessibility to our programming by the deaf and hard of hearing with the use of closed captioning technology.
 The quality and consistency of our captioning is a priority for us.
 If you access our closed captions, and have feedback of any kind, please let us know.
 We appreciate knowing if the captions are useful.
-Captioning of Lakeland News is funded by a grant from the Minnesota Department of Health and Human Services.
-If you would like to contact us with any suggestions or concerns in regard to LPTV’s closed captioning, please use the contact information below.
+Captioning of Lakeland News is funded by a grant from the Minnesota Department of Commerce – Telecommunications Access of Minnesota and the Minnesota Department of Human Services Deaf and Hard of Hearing Services Division.
+If you would like to contact us with any suggestions or concerns in regard to Lakeland PBS’ closed captioning, please use the contact information below.

 Closed Captioning Hotline

 108 Grant Ave NE

 Before sending a formal written complaint, we recommend you first contact us via email or phone.
 We may be able to resolve your problem immediately without the need for a formal written complaint.
 In any event, we will respond to your written complaint within 30 days.

 Certification of Compliance with FCC Closed Captioning Rules